 Each participant will then have the opportunity for a 30 minute private consultation with Verity Elston, after they complete the workshop.

 The workshop is based on the same principles as "Design Thinking for Research" and participants who attend both will have the opportunity to explore and share the use of design thinking in multiple avenues of work and life.

-Online and University of Fribourg
+University of Fribourg and Online

 The private consultations will take place on Friday 14th July.
-The precise schedule for consultations will be defined with the trainer.
+The schedule for consultations will be defined with the trainer.

-Director of Portfolio Formation Sàrl (https://twitter.com/portfoliophd) and head of career advice for the University of Lausanne Graduate Campus, Dr Verity Elston was previously director of the CUSO Transversal Programme and Deputy to the Dean of the EPFL Doctoral School.
+Director of Portfolio Formation Sàrl and Co-Director of the University of Lausanne Graduate Campus, Dr Verity Elston was previously director of the CUSO Transversal Programme and Deputy to the Dean of the EPFL Doctoral School.
 She has broad professional experience in the private and public sectors in several countries, including in middle- and high-level recruitment.
 She holds a doctorate in Sociocultural Anthropology from the University of Chicago, the FSEA certificate in adult education, the ACC certificate in integral coaching and is a certified TRIMA practitioner.
 She conducts ongoing qualitative and quantitative research and analysis on the career paths of doctorate holders in Switzerland and in Europe.

 Participants are eligible for reimbursement of incurred travel expenses by train between the city of their university and the location of the workshop (half-fare card, 2nd class).